wfhallpg/pinewoodgreens.github.io/association.md

 Nine people have been elected by the members to direct our Association.
 Our meetings are held monthly at the community center, 2731 Hyson Lane, Falls Church, Virginia 22043.

-The board meetings are all listed on the [assocation calendar](https://www.google.com/calendar/hosted/pinewoodgreens.com/embed?src=pinewoodgreens.com_8dlgr29ukho8ps0v8dumvs4hq0%40group.calendar.google.com&amp;ctz=America/New_York)(at right)
+The board meetings are all listed on the [association calendar](https://www.google.com/calendar/hosted/pinewoodgreens.com/embed?src=pinewoodgreens.com_8dlgr29ukho8ps0v8dumvs4hq0%40group.calendar.google.com&amp;ctz=America/New_York)(at right)

 Dates and times for Board meetings are also posted on the bulletin board at the front of the community center.
 Everyone is invited, so please come to our meetings.